tzhouhc/vim/README.md

 The `lib` directory contains code usable in other bits of config and is _not_ sourced directly.

-#### local

-The `local` directory contains code that is used for configuration, but is not intended to be saved to version control, e.g. recent colorscheme choices.
-A `default.lua` is provided as a template.
-The actual script loaded is `local.lua`.

 #### plugins

 The `plugins` directory contains plugin specs for `lazy.nvim`.
 They are mostly